 - All wiring and charging systems

-In addition to the above list, an automotive electrician should also be familiar with the entertainment systems in automobiles, including stereo and radio players, built-in vehicle GPS systems, and vehicle information systems.
-All of these systems are becoming increasingly important.
-Formal training in computer-based diagnoses and repair tools is also important.
+In addition to the above list, an automotive electrician should also be familiar with the entertainment systems in automobiles, including stereo and radio players, built-in vehicle GPS/app systems, and vehicle information systems.
+As technology continues to advance, these systems become increasingly important.
+Formal training in computer-based diagnoses and repair tools is imperative.

 A Good Fit